About Wyoming Retirement System

 Our Values-Integrity, accountability, commitment and excellence

 WRS has grown to encompass most non-federal public employees in Wyoming.
 WRS is administered by an 11-member board, which hires an executive director to oversee a staff of about 40 employees.

-WRS consists of nine separate defined benefit pension plans, including: the Public Employee Plan; the Warden, Patrol and DCI Plan; two Paid Firefighter Plans; the Volunteer Firefighter Plan; Volunteer Emergency Medical Technician Plan; the Air Guard Firefighter Plan; the Law Enforcement Plan and the Judicial Plan.
+WRS consists of eight separate defined benefit pension plans, including: the Public Employee Plan; the Warden, Patrol and DCI Plan; two Paid Firefighter Plans; the Volunteer Firefighter & EMT Plan; the Guard Firefighter Plan; the Law Enforcement Plan; and the Judicial Plan.
 The WRS 457 Deferred Compensation program and the State’s Social Security 218 program are also administered by the Wyoming Retirement Board.

 WRS administers retirement benefits for employees of over 700 public employers statewide.
 Currently, the membership totals about 42,000 active members; 26,000 retired members; 6,000 vested inactive members and approximately 22,000 non-vested inactive members.
 The active membership is comprised of employees from school districts, the University of Wyoming and community colleges, state and local government and various other political subdivisions.